simoncblyth/opticks/notes/issues/nvidia-driver-fails-following-yum-update.rst

 See Also
 ----------

 See onvidia-vi for how the driver was updated to fix this.
+Plant a string: nouveau/Nouveau for future searches.

 After the reboot